rbind/robinlovelace/content/post/2025-04-03-copenhagenize/index.md

 bibliography: references.bib
 ---

-I spent the last three days in Copenhagen, the capital of bike-friendly Denmark and inspiration for the ‘[Copenhaganize index](https://copenhagenizeindex.eu/)’ (which Copenhagen leads, with a score of 90.2% as of 2019).
+I spent the last three days in Copenhagen to examine a [thesis](https://en.itu.dk/Research/PhD-Programme/PhD-Defences/PhD-Defences-2025/March/Anastassia-Vybornova).
-I assumed it would have a lot to offer a transport researcher, and it did not disappoint.
+I assumed the capital of bike-friendly Denmark and inspiration for the ‘[Copenhaganize index](https://copenhagenizeindex.eu/)’ (which Copenhagen of course leads, with a score of 90.2% as of 2019) would have a lot to offer a transport researcher, and it did not disappoint.
+For some thoughts, links and photos from the trip, rea

 In fact, transport research was the reason I went: to be part of the committee examining a PhD.
 This was the second PhD defense (also known as a viva) that I’ve done, and the first outside the UK.[^1]